-2023 YOUTH ART MONTH: Art Connects Us
+2024 YOUTH ART MONTH: Art Connects Us

-This year's exhibit features sixty 2-D and 3-D works from twenty-three highly qualified art specialists from around our state.
+This year's exhibit features 2-D and 3-D works from highly qualified art specialists from around our state.
 The art show was on display at the Montana State Capitol building for the Month of March.

 YOUTH ART MONTH: Exhibitions, Opportunities and Excitement Across Our State

-2023 Youth Art Month: Your Art, Your Voice
+Your Art, Your Voice

 What is Youth Art Month?